-If getting pregnant has been a challenge for you and your partner, you're not alone.
-Ten to 15 percent of couples in the Lithuania are infertile.
-Infertility is defined as not being able to get pregnant despite having frequent, unprotected sex for at least a year — or for at least six months if the woman is age 35 or older.
+If getting pregnant has been a challenge for You and Your partner, You're not alone.
+10 to 15% of couples in Lithuania are infertile.
+Infertility is defined as not being able to get pregnant despite having frequent, unprotected sex for at least a year — or for at least six months for women of age 35 or older.

-Infertility may be due to a single cause in either you or your partner, or a combination of factors that may prevent a pregnancy from occurring or continuing.
+Infertility may be due to a single cause or a combination of factors that may prevent a pregnancy from occurring.
 Fortunately, there are many safe and effective therapies for overcoming infertility.
-These treatments significantly improve your chances of becoming pregnant.
+These treatments significantly improve the chances of becoming pregnant.

-A spermogram is a male fertility test that checks the quantity and quality of your partner’s sperm.
-Your partner will be asked to go to a clinic to provide his semen in a clean environment, and a clinical analysis will be performed on the quantity and quality of his sperm.
-Alternatively, we will offer you to take a sample at home.
+A spermogram is a male fertility test that checks the quantity and quality of Your partner’s sperm.
+Your partner will be asked to visit the clinic to provide his semen in a clean environment, and a clinical analysis will be performed.
+Alternatively, we can offer You to take a sample at home.

 A spermogram enables your doctor to assess the following factors:

-If your partner has a low sperm count or low sperm motility, your chances of getting pregnant may be significantly reduced.
-Timing and frequency of intercourse is therefore key to conceiving successfully.
-The state of the art technology used by Grazinos Bogdanskienes Fertility Center identifies the most fertile days of your menstrual cycle with an accuracy od 99%.
+If Your partner has a low sperm count or motility, the chances of getting pregnant may be significantly reduced.
+Timing and frequency of intercourse are the key to conceiving successfully.
+The state of the art technology used by our Fertility Center can identify the most fertile days of Your menstrual cycle to have intercourse on.

-When you first meet with your doctor, she will want to discuss every single aspect of your past that relates to your current health, so make sure you read up on your health history.
-Topics that will be covered include your menstrual history (have you ever had irregular periods?
-How long do your periods last?); your surgical history; whether or not you’ve been pregnant before; what type of birth control you have used; if you have ever had a sexually transmitted infection (STI) or a pelvic infection; your family health history and details about your sex life.
+During the first meeting, Your doctor will want to discuss every single aspect of Your past that relates to Your current health, so be sure to know Your health history.
+Topics that could be covered include Your menstrual history, Your surgical history, whether or not You’ve been pregnant before; birth control usage, if You have ever had a sexually transmitted infection (STI) or a pelvic infection, Your family health history and details about Your sex life.

-Your doctor will also likely have some questions about your health; if there have been any significant health issues in the past.
-It may help to bring your medical records with you to the appointment if the doctor you’re seeing isn’t already familiar with your medical history.
-Don’t forget to mention any medications you are currently taking or have taken in the past.
-There will also be some inquiry into your occupational conditions and lifestyle – how much exercise you do, how healthy your diet is, whether you smoke or use recreational drugs or how much alcohol you consume.
+The doctor will also have some questions about Your health and any significant health issues in the past.
+It may help to bring Your medical records with You to the appointment if the doctor You’re seeing isn’t already familiar with Your medical history.
+Don’t forget to mention any medications You are currently taking or have taken.
+There will also be some inquiry into Your occupational conditions and lifestyle – how much do You exercise, how healthy is Your diet, whether You smoke or use recreational drugs or how much alcohol do You consume.

-Next, there will be a physical exam during which your doctor will check your thyroid for any abnormalities, look for unusual or excessive hair growth as well as perform a breast exam.
-A pelvic exam will also be done to see if there is any evidence of an infection or abnormality.
-A sample of your cervical mucus may also be sent off for examination.
-Your doctor will likely want to order some blood tests to measure your hormonal levels among other things.
+Next, there will be a physical exam during which your doctor will check Your thyroid for any abnormalities, look for unusual or excessive hair growth as well as perform a breast exam.
+This will be followed with a pelvic exam will also be done to see if there is any evidence of an infection or abnormality.
+A sample of Your cervical mucus may also be taken.
+Your doctor will likely want to order some blood tests to measure Your hormonal levels.